 Strip away the enterprise features and a consultant's CRM has to do four things well.

 That last point is where most CRM evaluations go wrong.
 A tool with sixty features you never use is worse than a tool with six you use every day.
-For consultants in particular, the friction of logging an interaction is the friction of doing the work itself.
 If your CRM takes three clicks and a dropdown to record a follow-up, the follow-up will not get recorded.

 Why most consultants try Notion first